Reading Time: 15 minutes

 2. Encourages Distraction and Interrupts Rumination

-3. Encourages self-expression
+3. Encourages Self-Expression

 4. Provides Tactile Stimulation

-5. Increases self-awareness
+5. Increases Self Awareness

 6. Goes Beyond the Limit of Verbal Expressions

-Use Art Therapy to Draw the Line
+Use Art Therapy to Develop Coping Strategies

 - Panic disorder